CryptoTotalWar/pk-env-demo-weather-api/README.md

 ```

 This setup ensures that the `polykey secrets env` command is executed before the Node.js server starts, securely injecting environment variables directly from Polykey into the application runtime.

+## Educational Insight

+### How `.env` works

+In the traditional-env branch, the `.env` file stores sensitive information like API keys in plain text.
+When `npm start` is executed, the dotenv library loads these variables into `process.env`, making them accessible throughout the application.
+This method, while mostly secure, poses some common security vulnerabilities such as x, y, z.

+### How Polykey Works

+In the Polykey branch, secrets are not stored locally but securely within Polykey vaults.
+The `polykey secrets env` command, specified in the `package.json`, retrieves the secrets and injects them directly into the process environment when the application starts.
+This method ensures that secrets are encrypted at rest, only exposed in memory, and not directly accessible from the filesystem.

 ## Conclusion